ElisabethCheston/KidsCooking/README.md

 ## User Stories (Scope Plane)<a name="ux"></a>

-The type of users for the website are kid (13 years old or younger), guest user, parents of kids, registered users, admin user.
+The type of users for the website are kid, guest user, parents of kids, registered users, admin user.

 **Kids goals**
 As a kid I want: